ramit21/aws-amplify-appsync/README.md

 11. Now configure Amplify in the project.
 Note the file src/aws-exports.js which has info on region, appsync endpoint and authentication key.
 Import this file and Amplify module (from module added in step 10) in index.js to configure the project.

 12. Start writing components that will read/write data from the backend and display on the UI.
-See src/components/DisplayPosts.js and CreatePosts.js
+See src/components/DisplayPosts.js and CreatePosts.js.
+Also see how we suscribe for real time updates in DisplayPosts.js, so data is refreshed across apps (open different browsers and notice the behaviour on addition of new comment).

 ## Concepts